DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/50 Adaptability/15 Customize Adaptive Detail Row.md

 Adaptive detail row contains the [Form UI component](/Documentation/ApiReference/UI_Components/dxForm/).
-You can implement the [onAdaptiveDetailRowPreparing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#onAdaptiveDetailRowPreparing') handler to customize the Form.
+You can implement the [onAdaptiveDetailRowPreparing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#onAdaptiveDetailRowPreparing') handler to customize it.
 The following code marks the form item whose data field is *"OrderID"* as required:

 ---
 ##### jQuery